Code of Conduct for Adults Working with Children and Young people

 - modelling good behaviour for children and young people to follow

-- challenging all unacceptable behaviour and reporting any breaches of the Code of Conduct to the Future Asset CEO.
+- challenging all unacceptable behaviour and reporting any breaches of the Code of Conduct to the Future Asset CEO or the Didasko CEO.

 - reporting all concerns about abusive behaviour, following our safeguarding and child protection procedures.
 This includes behaviour being displayed by an adult or child and directed at anybody of any age.